marcotoronto/rdm-test/content/06-3_Storage_Backup.md

 <img src="figures/encryption.jpg" width="300"/>
 </p>

-For comprehensive guidance on security and privacy planning for research at UBC, you can refer to the resources available at <a href="https://arc.ubc.ca/planning-research-security-and-privacy" target="_blank">UBC ARC's website</a>.
+For comprehensive guidance on security and privacy planning for research at UBC, you can refer to the wealth of resources available at <a href="https://arc.ubc.ca/planning-research-security-and-privacy" target="_blank">UBC ARC's website</a>.
 {: .note }

 <br>